-1. Bring this person to mind very clearly as you write 10 dislikeable qualities they have.
+1. Bring this person to mind very clearly as you write 10 unlikeable qualities they have.

 2. Next, make a list of three good qualities they have.
 This may be challenging, but stick with it.

 3. Now, look over the 10 qualities you dislike.
 Close your eyes and feel into each one.
-Circle three that you see could be reflections of yourself.
+Circle three that you feel could be reflections of yourself.

-4. Write a new list including the three good qualities and the 3 circled qualities.
-This list reflects the dark-side aspects of yourself, and your un- or underdeveloped potential.
+4. Write a new list including the three good qualities and the 3 circled unlikeable qualities.

 Working with your list of six

-The three circled qualities represent aspects of yourself that you have rejected and ignored...the dark side.
-You can help bring light to these through writing about each in turn in a non-stop, let-it-flow kind of way.
-As an example, if your circled qualities were selfish, dark, and deceptive, you would write about each one exploring how it shows up in your life and in you.
-Give yourself 10 minutes for each one and write as much as possible, unedited.
+To bring light to these aspects, write about each in turn in a non-stop, let-it-flow kind of way.
+As an example, if the circled qualities are selfish, dark, and deceptive, you will write about each, exploring how it shows up in your life and in you.
+Write as much as possible, unedited.

 The three good qualities represent things you can nurture and develop in yourself.
 Just like above, pick one at a time and explore how you can start integrating it more in your life.